yaalyy/Unlock-NetEaseMusic/README.md

 ~~3.
 Run `auto_login.py`~~

 ### Run by local browser cache (Recommended)
-1. Open the Chrome on your local computer to login Netease, then close the Chrome(Closing the Chrome is important).
+1. Open the Chrome on your local computer to login Netease Music, then close the Chrome(Closing the Chrome is important).
 2. Install python packages: `pip install -r requirements.txt `
 3. Enter your chrome profile path in `local_login.py`, this path is usually `C:\\Users\\YourUser\\AppData\\Local\\Google\\Chrome\\User Data`.
 4. Set the timer for repeating the task.